Bredesen, Blackburn win primaries in race for US Senate

 "We know what Tennesseans say that they want to see in their next senator is somebody who is going to stand with President Trump to finish the agenda that they voted for when they elected him and sent him to Washington," she told her supporters, some of whom were wearing T-shirts emblazoned "Marsha Marsha Marsha."

-Bredesen was the last Democrat to win statewide in Tennessee, where he clinched all 95 counties in his 2006 re-election as governor.
-He would again need to peel off support from moderate Republicans and independents in the red state.
-For Tennessee Democrats, it's been an even longer drought in the Senate.
-The last to win was former Vice President Al Gore in 1990.

 Blackburn has billed herself as a "hardcore, card-carrying Tennessee conservative" from the outset of her campaign.
-She has benefited from center-stage appearances alongside Trump and Vice President Mike Pence in public events and fundraisers in Tennessee.
+She has benefited from center-stage appearances alongside Trump and Pence in public events and fundraisers in Tennessee.

 Pence and Trump have already attacked Bredesen, saying he's too liberal for Tennessee and would fall in line with Democratic Minority Leader Chuck Schumer.